If you are confused about what to do and what not to do during the COVID 19 pandemic when it comes to your workplace, you are not alone.

 - Vehicle cleaning regimes should be reviewed, and same principles for social distancing used for vehicles, as far as practicable

 - Consider keeping records of vehicle and people movements in case tracing is required

 Deliveries – minimise person-to-person contact during process, keep pairs consistent where 2 people are required

 Communications & Training

-- Make sure to communicate in a simple, clear way – use imagery/visuals or even a podcast to help embed behaviours
+- Make sure to communicate in a simple, clear way – use imagery/visuals or even a podcast to help encourage safe behaviours & get feedback

 - Provide opportunity for employees to raise concerns easily – how are you currently doing this?

 Much of the guidance already outlined applies across different sectors.
 But of course, there are special considerations for each industry.